 SIN CITY: A DAME TO KILL FOR is a thrilling, action-packed movie, with some light positive elements, but it has a lot of graphic and explicit violence, foul language, sex, and nudity.
 There’s also a strong element of humanist vengeance and other immoral behavior, including adultery, prostitution, gambling, lying, and stealing.
 So, ultimately, the movie is unacceptable entertainment overall.

+SIN CITY: A DAME TO KILL FOR is a crime thriller sequel with four interconnected stories about sin, corruption, vengeance, justice, criminals, and dangerous women.
+In one story, a man wakes up surrounded by dead men and must discern what happened.
+In another, a young man seeks vengeance against his corrupt father, who runs the city with an iron fist.
+The third story features a private detective manipulated by a deceitful former lover.
+The final story is about an exotic dancer seeking revenge against the young man’s corrupt father.
 Despite its lurid content, SIN CITY: A DAME TO KILL FOR is well made.
 The mixture of live action and animated is effective, and the movie’s dramatic narrative is clear.
 However, A DAME TO KILL FOR has a mixed worldview, with pagan, moral and redemptive elements, and strong humanist content.
 The movie shows that sin and evil must be destroyed, but the characters do this by themselves, without God.
 A DAME TO KILL FOR also contains lots of graphic, explicit violence, foul language, sex, and nudity, plus revenge, adultery, prostitution, lying, and stealing.